 What Happens in an Alcohol Addiction Treatment Program?

+I think I am becoming an alcoholic, what do I do?
 Those suffering from AUD or alcoholism experience different issues.
 That is why co-occurring treatment programs are most effective.
 These dual-diagnosis treatment options attempt to identify the underlying root cause of alcohol use and focus on treating that issue while also addressing physical and mental addiction to alcohol.